the-krushnakant/polynomial-regression/README.md

 # polynomial-regression
 The Polynomial Regression Module

-Noticeably faster than numpy.polyfit or numpy.Polynomial.polynomial.polynomial.fit for small and large ndarrays alike.
+Noticeably faster implementation than numpy.polyfit .

 Uses the computational power of numpy. (to be faster than numpy :)) )